 All along she was thinking only about the past.
 Now she must see life with a different outlook.
 Was it possible for her?
 Otherwise, she must prepare herself for the inevitable.

 Anu was made to sleep by eight O’clock.
 Every day she had to tell her a story to make her sleep.
 Usually listening to her mother’s amusing stories, she would fall asleep within a few minutes.
-After some time Pavithra would also sleep lying her hand on Anu.
+After some time Pavithra would also sleep laying her hand on Anu.
 But that night she did not get a wink of sleep.
-She peeped through the half-opened window at the next room where she saw her father sleeping soundly in dim light, after many days.
+She peeped through the half-opened window at the next room where in the dim light she saw her father sleeping soundly.

 The night was dark as a grave, not a star nor a glimmer of moonshine.
 Pavithra stood for sometime gazing into the darkness, wondering whether she had taken the right decision.